Powerlearnproject/se-day1-assignment-karw-gif/README.md

 Explain what software engineering is and discuss its importance in the technology industry.

-Identify and describe at least three key milestones in the evolution of software engineering.
+Identify and describe at least three key milestones in the evolution of software engineering-a)The Introduction of High-Level Programming Languages(1950s):The development of early high-level languages eg FORTRAN (1957) and COBOL (1959) revolutionized programming by enabling developers to write code that was closer to human language than machine code, significantly improving productivity and accessibility.
+2.The Invention of Structured Programming (1960s-1970s):
+Structured programming, popularized by languages like C and Pascal, introduced control structures such as loops, conditionals, and subroutines.
+This methodical approach to programming made code more readable, maintainable, and less prone to errors.3.The Emergence of Object-Oriented Programming (1980s-1990s):

 List and briefly explain the phases of the Software Development Life Cycle.